akadotsh/image-app/README.md

 3. For the UI Kit, I've utilized [Shadcn UI](https://ui.shadcn.com/) due to its high customizability and lack of extra dependencies.
 With Shadcn UI, we only need to install the specific UI components we intend to use.

-4. **Note on Authentication**: For the purposes of this take-home task, JWT tokens are stored in local storage.
+4. **Note on Authentication**: JWT tokens are stored in local storage.
 In a production environment, a more secure approach would be to store tokens in HTTP-only cookies to mitigate XSS risks.

 ## 🚀 Deployment